 I feel very blessed to be here with him and to be able to help him.
 His eye sight has been affected so he can no longer drive.
 I am his chauffeur.
 Aside from taking him to his appointments at Froedtert, we have gone on many fun adventures and truly enjoyed our time together.

 On August 17, 2016 he began his Optune treatment.
-He wears an adhesive cap on his head connected to a battery pack which sends electrical impulses to his brain.
-The electrical impulses interrupt the growth of the cancer cells and prevents them from dividing and growing.
+He wears an adhesive cap on his head connected to a battery pack which sends electrical impulses to his brain targeting the tumors.
+The electrical impulses interrupt the growth of the cancer cells and prevent them from dividing and growing.
 We are praying that this will be his miracle from God.
 Along with Optune, he is on a maintenance dose of Chemo.
 He takes the Chemo 5 days each month and has 23 days off.